infracost/docs/docs/guides/actions_migration.md

 ## Migration guide

-Changing your workflow to work with the prase HCL option requires the following changes:
+Changing your workflow to work with the parse HCL option requires the following changes:

 1. Bump the version of the `infracost/actions/setup` action to `v2`